 In the early morning hours of the 16th October 2019 the group of three underaged boys tried heading into the interior of Croatia through border crossing on the E70 motorway, concealed in a vehicle.
 Shortly after passing the check point, the vehicle was pulled over and the loading space opened, exposing the group to three border police officers, dressed in dark blue uniforms.
 One female officer, not wearing a jacket, was dressed in a navy blue shirt according to the respondent.

-Picked up by the officer’s searchlights they were swiftly ordered to dismount the vehicle, whilst the officers were took pictures of the situation with their cameras.
+Picked up by the officer’s searchlights they were swiftly ordered to dismount the vehicle, whilst the officers were taking pictures of the situation with their cameras.
 After the apprehension, the three minors were commanded into the border station and led into a detention room.
 The respondent shared that they did not resist the arrest in any form.

 After entering the detention cell, the group was strip searched and relieved from everything they had in their pockets.
 This included mobile phones, power banks and a small amount of money.
 One of the officers pocketed the belongings and entered the next room, where the three minors could hear various other officers chatting.
 The boys were held for some while sitting in a coerced squat on the ground.
 Asked, whether the intention for asylum was expressed, the respondent denied: